hashivim/homebrew-hashibrew/README.rst

 Git.

-The list of products for which taps are generated is in the ``products.cfg`` file.
+The list of products for which taps are generated is in the ``products.ini`` file.
 To add a new product, simply add a new section to this file listing its homepage.

 Contributing